SWeszler/programming_problems/dynamic_programming/plates/README.md

 ~~(4, 3)~~
 ~~(4, 4)~~

-From a 2 sets of 5 items we get 25 permutations, the time complexity for product is O((K+1)^N), in this case we can ignore the constant value, so we get O(K^N).
+From a 2 sets of 5 items we get 25 permutations, the time complexity for product is O((K+1)^N).
+In this case we can ignore the constant value, so we get O(K^N).
 The total time complexity is even higher because we need to calculate sums.
 This obviously isn't an optimal solution, in the next step we'll use dynamic programming to optimize it.
-There are two distinctly different approaches to Dynamic Programming, one is Memoization and the other is Intermediate State, also called Bottom-Up, we'll go through both of them.
+There are two distinct approaches to Dynamic Programming, one is Memoization and the other is Intermediate State, also called Bottom-Up approach, we'll go through both of them.
 To begin with Memoization we need to replace intertool.product with our own recursive implementation.
 We'll call it combinations because we don't need all permutations with repetition.

 ## Data structure